 Board of Directors

-Brian represents CHC’s Ontario region as a member of the Georgian Bay Fruit Growers, which he has been part of since 1990.
+Brian Gilroy is President of CHC and is a member of the Georgian Bay Fruit Growers, which he has been part of since 1990.
 He has served as Chair of the Property Section of the Ontario Fruit and Vegetable Growers’ Association and is also past Chair of the Ontario Apple Growers.
 Brian owns Nighthawk Orchards near Meaford, Ontario, where he has farmed since 1987.

-Bar Hayre has been on the CHC Board of Directors since 2012 and is a delegate from BC Blueberry Council nominated to represent the BC region.
-He operates a 40-acre blueberry farm in Abbotsford, and brings experience both in primary production and food processing to the board.
-He is a past chair of the BC Raspberry Industry Development Council, past Vice Chair of the Investment Agriculture Foundation of BC and his off-farm career includes a position as a Senior Relationships Manager with Farm Credit Canada.
+Bar Hayre has been on the CHC Board of Directors since 2012 and is a delegate from the BC Blueberry Council nominated to represent the BC region.
+He operates a 40-acre blueberry farm in Abbotsford and brings experience both in primary production and food processing to the Board.
+He is a past chair of the BC Raspberry Industry Development Council, past Vice Chair of the Investment Agriculture Foundation of BC and his off-farm career includes a previous position as a Senior Relationship Manager with Farm Credit Canada.
 He is currently working with Scotiabank as the Agricultural Market Lead for the BC region.

 Bar operates Mirage Blueberries with his wife, Aman, their two daughters, Mira and Genna, and his parents, Gurmit and Manjit, who have been farming in Abbotsford since the early 1970s.